CryptoWeeezy/aptly/readme.md

 ## Original technology

 The protocol builds upon a solid zero-knowledge foundation, but adds an unexpected twist.
-A new multi-party computation algorithm was researched for Promise project.
+A new multi-party computation algorithm was researched for Aptly project.
 More cryptography and technical details are in the second half of this readme.

 ## Community contribution
 A circom circuit, server/client api, and a smart contract on Aptos.
 This suite of tools allows anyone to run their puzzle game on-chain.

-Promise is a mathematical protocol to solve cheating in games once and for all.
+Aptly is a mathematical protocol to solve cheating in games once and for all.
 Plus a multidtude of other benefits.
 Read more to understand.

 ## A mathematical protocol